-Festival's average number of times that power to a customer is interrupted (i.e. frequency) of 1.92 is higher than previous years.
-The OEB introduced a new measure in 2015 with expectations that distributors be within their five-year rolling average, similar to the measure above.
-Festival's result of 1.92 is higher than our 5-year average of 1.57 and higher than the provincial average (adjusted for loss of supply and major events) of 1.44 as reported in the 2017 OEB Yearbook of Electricity Distributors.
-The increase is due to defective equipment, foreign interference (animal contacts and motor vehicle accidents), tree contacts and human error.
-As above Festival is replacing equipment and tree trimming to reduce the number of interruptions.
-The human error has been corrected through revised programming of a reclosing device.
+Festival's average number of times that power to a customer is interrupted (i.e. frequency) of 1.78 is higher than previous years.
+The OEB introduced a new measure in 2015 with expectations that distributors be within the 5-year target, similar to the measure above.
+Festival's result of 1.78 is higher than our 5-year target of 1.57 and higher than the provincial average (adjusted for loss of supply and major events) of 1.52 as reported in the 2019 OEB Yearbook of Electricity Distributors.
+The increase is due to higher frequencies in defective equipment, foreign interference (animal contacts and motor vehicle accidents) and unknown/other.
+Reductions in SAIFI occurred in adverse weather and human element categories.
+As above Festival is replacing equipment and managing vegetation to reduce the number of interruptions.